-Professor Paul Smith is director of Oxford University Museum of Natural History.
+Paul is director of Oxford University Museum of Natural History.
 Prior to taking up the post at OUMNH he was head of the School of Geography, Earth & Environmental Sciences at the University of Birmingham but has worked in university museums for most of his career, starting at the Sedgwick Museum in Cambridge before moving to the Geological Museum in Copenhagen.
 At the University of Birmingham, Paul was curator, then director, of the Lapworth Museum of Geology before moving to Oxford in 2012.

 He has wide-ranging research interests in the evolutionary origin of animals and the geology of Arctic areas, and has thirty years of expedition and field research experience in Greenland and Svalbard.
 Within museums, he has particular interests in the application of digital technologies, the establishment of international partnerships to support natural history research and education, and public engagement in contemporary science issues.

 Paul is currently co-chair of University Museums Group UK and president of the Palaeontological Association.

 Peter has a degree in Natural Sciences from Cambridge University.
 After two years working in industry he joined the Tate Gallery to train in art conservation before becoming involved in the management of its collection and exhibitions and became responsible for the planning of their estate.
 He later worked with Cornwall County Council on Tate Gallery St Ives which opened in 1993, followed by Tate Gallery Liverpool Phase 2 in 1998 and culminating with the delivery of Tate Modern in 2000 and Tate Britain Centenary Development in 2001.